 - A tiered effect.
-Each board sits slightly higher/lower than the one before it, mirroring the ground slope.
+Each board sits slightly higher/lower than the previous board, mirroring the ground slope.
 It might be helpful to use a small chock at the bottom, forming a consistent gap between the bottom of each board and the ground.

 - A stepped effect.
 Each 1.8-metre section has its own distinct height.
 Be aware that some fence panels will be higher than the legally permitted 1.8 metres, which might give an aggrieved neighbour reason to contact the council.
 However, it will optimise privacy levels.

 Pro Tip: Stand back every few boards, and ensure you’re happy with your work.
-It’s far better to correct any errors which are creeping in than to plough on and then discover you’ve made a mistake further down the line.
+It’s far better to correct errors as you go than to plough on and discover you’ve made a mistake further down the line.

 Step Six [optional]: Add Decorative Flourishes